 Issue Identified Planned Action: Lack of critical skills, resources and capabilities across the workforce - Insufficient skills and resources due to a competitive employment market, local authority pay constraints and an ageing workforce.
-Inability to recruit and retain staff, including at the most experienced and senior levels, may result in risks to the day-to-day delivery and transformation of ser- vices, and delivery of priority projects including capital schemes. to roll out across the organisation.
+Inability to recruit and retain staff, including at the most experienced and senior levels, may result in risks to the day-to-day delivery and transformation of services, and delivery of priority projects including capital schemes.
+Workforce planning has been identified as a high priority for organisational development (OD).
+The OD Team is developing a framework and approach to roll out across the organisation.
 Targeted work will continue with specific services to identify innovative strategies where there are recruitment challenges.
-In addition, work continues on entry to employment and on "grow our Impacts arising from numbers and complexity of needs of asylum seekers and refugees - Needs arising from increasing numbers of asylum seekers and refugees being placed in the city and the complexity arising from the range of national schemes and support arrangements for different groups including un- accompanied children, Ukrainian, Syrian and Afghan refugees parts of asylum and refugees, which covers all aspects from housing through to social care.
+In addition, work continues on entry to employment and on "grow our own approaches" where appropriate.
+Impacts arising from numbers and complexity of needs of asylum seekers and refugees - Needs arising from increasing numbers of asylum seekers and refugees being placed in the city and the complexity arising from the range of national schemes and support arrangements for different groups including unaccompanied children, Ukrainian, Syrian and Afghan refugees A governance board is in place corporately, with oversight of the component parts of asylum and refugees, which covers all aspects from housing through to social care.
 We have continued to make representation to the Home Office, and ensure our safeguarding teams are pro-active in identifying issues early.
-Whilst con- tinuing to work with key partners in the city such as Fire and Police.
+Whilst continuing to work with key partners in the city such as Fire and Police.
 However, this continues to be a risk for the Council as numbers continue to rise and staff capacity/recruitment in key roles such as social workers is a significant issue and growing risk.
 Cyber Risk - loss or compromise of IT systems and/or associated data through a cyber security attack.
 As in 2021/22, this is a national issue with an increasing prevalence and sophistication of malware attacks used by cyber attackers to circumvent ICT defences and attack core systems.
+Mandatory training on ICT Security will be introduced as part of the HR "onboarding" process for new starters, with a continued focus on raising awareness with existing staff.
+We will use findings from our Cyber Security Operations Centre to identify areas for further improvements, and will implement formal quarterly reporting on cyber security threats and responses.
+As part of the Council's involvement in the DLUHC Future Councils' Programme, we will baseline our cyber maturity, benchmark against others and identify further opportunities for improvement.
+This will build on the work have already done using the Cybersecurity Capability Maturity Model (C2M2).
+On 7th March 2024, the Council was the subject of a cyber incident that resulted in significant disruption to systems and processes.
+Recovery processes and investigations are ongoing

+Issue Identified

-Issue Identified Planned Action: Reputational impact of an unsatisfactory assurance rating of ASC from the Care Quality Commission - this could lead to loss of public confidence in adult care services, a fall in morale of staff, high staff turnover and a need to strengthen governance and practice controls.
-This is a national issue, with un- certainties over the calibration of CQC assessments, given that the process is entirely new and all councils are experiencing pressures in meeting their Care Act duties. levels, partners and people with lived experience, to develop a sound view of current performance.
-This will be used to address areas where performance does not meet the required standard.
-The Council will engage with regional work to develop the model for self-
+Reputational impact of an unsatisfactory assurance rating of ASC from the Care Quality Commission - this could lead to loss of public confidence in adult care services, a fall in morale of staff, high staff turnover and a need to strengthen governance and practice controls.
+This is a national issue, with uncertainties over the calibration of CQC assessments, given that the process is entirely new and all councils are experiencing pressures in meeting their Care Act duties.